 Every winter, Harbin appears in the news of the whole world when its ice sculpture and snow festival takes place.
-In this festival, blocks of ice and lights are used to build an entire city which outdoes its equivalents in Canada, Russia and Sweden.
+In this festival, blocks of ice and lights are used to build an entire city that outdoes its equivalents in Canada, Russia, and Sweden.

 Located in the northeast of China, Harbin was an important stop on the Trans-Siberian train, and because of this, this city offers a curious mix between Russian and Chinese culture.
 During summer, its International Beer Festival is also worth highlighting.

 Click here to read our guide on Harbin.

 Located in the Jiangxi province, Jingdezhen is famous for its porcelain, whose quality is internationally renowned.
 Here premier-quality Chinese porcelain may be found at a good price.

 In addition, from Jingdezhen, it is easy to get to Huangshan and Wuyuan, a small town of canals which is famous for its traditional architecture (one of the best-preserved in the country) and because it is surrounded by fields which are filled with yellow flowers in spring.

 China Temple Winter by Bcoks Tallorin